 Expansion of court-ordered youth justice conferencing

-Territory Families has developed a partnership with the Community Justice Centre to increase restorative youth justice conferencing across the Northern Territory.
+Territory Families, Housing and Communities has developed a partnership with the Community Justice Centre to increase restorative youth justice conferencing across the Northern Territory.
 A new framework, principles and practice guidelines will be developed in consultation with stakeholders.

 Phase 1 of this new partnership includes expanding court-ordered youth justice conferencing options in Alice Springs and Tennant Creek, where this service currently does not exist.
 Preparatory development work, training of practitioners and stakeholder consultations in Alice Springs and Tennant Creek, has already begun.
 Youth justice conferencing in Alice Springs and Tennant Creek is expected to be available from October this year.
 The Community Justice Centre will coordinate the delivery of these conferencing services.